 Asparagus is high in anti-inflammatory nutrients as well as provides a variety of antioxidant nutrients, including vitamin C, beta-carotene, vitamin E, and the minerals zinc, manganese, and selenium, based on San Diego-based nutritionist Laura Flores research.

 Other findings are that the vegetable asparagus contains the amino acid asparagine, as well as chromium, a trace mineral that helps insulin do its job transporting glucose.
-It’s rich in glutathione, a detoxifying compound that can help destroy carcinogens.
+It ’s rich in glutathione, a detoxifying compound that can help destroy carcinogens.
 For this specific reason, it is believed asparagus may help fight or protect against certain cancers.

-Perfect Roasted Asparagus with Lemon
+Ingredients needed for Perfect Roasted Asparagus with Lemon

-- 2 pounds fresh pencil thin asparagus
+- 2 pounds fresh pencil-thin asparagus

 - 1/2 of tablespoons of coconut oil, melted